artsandmetaphysics/goodlifeodyssey/_published/the-master-and-margarita.md

 ---
 Created On: '2022-08-01T03:05:00+00:00'
 Description: "My thoughts, a summary, and a brief analysis of the theme of belief\
-  \ in the supernatural within the Russian classic \u201CThe Master and Margarita.\u201D" Last Edited: '2023-03-25T03:22:00+00:00'
+  \ in\nthe supernatural within the Russian classic \u201CThe Master and Margarita.\u201D"
+Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: null
 Slug: the-master-and-margarita